digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/monitoring.rst

 This creates a dump file (``.zip``) that stores the following information:

 - The configuration you are using, with all sensitive data stripped from it (no passwords).
-- An extract of the logfile.
-Overly sensitive data is not logged into log files.
+- An extract of the log file.
+Sensitive data is not logged into log files.
 - A current snapshot on Canton metrics.
 - A stacktrace for each running thread.